‘Reckless’ drone pilot who endangered Hawker Hurricane avoids prison

 “I owe the pilot an apology for putting the pilot and others at risk on that day and can only thank God that no incident occurred.”

-As well as the fine and suspended sentence, Bagguley must pay £450 in costs, a £187 victim surcharge and complete 100 hours of unpaid work.
+As well as the fine and suspended sentence, Bagguley must pay £450 in costs and a £154 victim surcharge and complete 100 hours of unpaid work.

 He must also serve a 12-week curfew at his home address in Chatsworth Road, Fairfield, from 8pm to 5.30am each day.